DSD-DBS/capella-collab-manager/docs/development/docs/backend/extensions.md

 ### `crud.py`

 All `CRUD` (Create, read, update and delete) related operations.
 They should be used to access the database.
+They should be used to access the database, in case there are no existing injectables.

 There should not be much logic in the `crud.py` files (really just creating, reading, updating and deleting) models in the database.

+### `injectables.py`

+In the `injectables` module, we define useful functions that allow to retrieve resources by simply defining the resource as parameter of the fastapi route and using the injectable function as dependency (i.e., `resource: ResourceType = Depends(injectableFunction)`).
+By using these injectables, we reduce the code duplication, since we include logic (such as checking whether a project exists) into the injectable function, and the readability of the code is increase.

 ### `models.py`